EliotKhachi/publicZk/202206100247/README.md

 # Amazon EC2 Linux Instances Tutorial

 The Amazon EC2 is the *Amazon Elastic Compute Cloud*.
 An *instance* is a virtual server in the AWS Cloud.
 With Amazon EC2 you can configure the OS and applications that run on your instance.
+See [202206101828](../202206101828) - What is an Instance?

 ## Set one up!
 Pre-requisites --> [202206100431](../202206100431) - Setting up Amazon EC2 Instance